 For internal tools, MVPs, and B2B prototypes that need to run in real environments, there’s a consistent gap between what vibe coding tools produce and what production systems require.
 Not always, but often enough that it shapes decisions about which tool to start with.

-Businesses using AI automation at scale: AI-driven app development for client-facing systems, process automation, or data pipelines, typically graduate from vibe coding tools to a combination of vibe-coded scaffolding and engineered production layers.
+Businesses using AI automation at scale for client-facing systems, process automation, data pipelines, and AI-driven app development typically graduate from vibe coding tools to a combination of vibe-coded scaffolding and engineered production layers.